 My EE broadband package is its discontinued Fibre Max 1 plan.
 I signed up for it in 2019, as it was advertising 145Mbps average broadband speeds, which was incredibly fast at the time.

-These speeds are usually reserved for full fibre broadband, but my speeds are actually powered by a rare type of Openreach connection called ‘GFast’.
+These speeds are usually reserved for full fibre broadband, but my speeds are powered by a rare Openreach connection called ‘GFast’.
 This is still a part-fibre, part-copper package.
-But it’s been given a speed boost at my local broadband cabinet, which makes the data that travels across my copper phone line a lot faster.
+But it’s been given a speed boost at my local broadband cabinet, making the data that travels across my copper phone line much faster.

 Despite my advertised download speeds of 145Mbps, I rarely ever see this speed at home.
 While this might sometimes be when I’m using my device in a different room of my home, I hardly see 145Mbps even when I test my speed right next to my router.

 Once again, this could mainly be down to my connection only being a part-fibre package with a GFast boost.
 Copper phone lines are more inconsistent than fibre cables.
 So, while I can occasionally get faster speeds than standard part-fibre deals, the levels I get regularly fluctuate quite a bit.

 I often get about 60Mbps download and 19Mbps upload when I run a speed test, which is far below what EE advertised when I signed up.
 And it’s a lot closer to the average speeds that standard part-fibre connections offer.